-We have times when we think about the possibilities of extending and transforming our inadequate home into a spacious habitat, beautiful sanctuary or a luxurious apartment.
+We have times when we consider the possibilities of extending and transforming our cramped house into something more spacious, a lush sanctuary or open-plan extension.

 …crammed with stuff…

 …staring at the obstructed TV screen surrounded by more stuff…

 …kids running around…

 …or your partner having a loud rant over the phone right by you!

 Whatever your household consists of, that is surely not a feeling we’d want to be enduring for the rest of our lives.